ENCCS/julia-for-hpda/content/dataformats-dataframes.rst

    The following code loads the `PalmerPenguins` dataset into a DataFrame.
    Then it demonstrates how to write and read the data in CSV, JSON, and Parquet formats using the `CSV`, `JSONTables`, and `Parquet` packages respectively.

+   More about `Types of scientific data` one can find at `ENCCS High Performance Data Analytics in Python <https://enccs.github.io/hpda-python/scientific-data/#types-of-scientific-data>`_ training.

    .. tabs::